 - Posterior spread of squamous cell carcinoma head and neck

-If the prevertebral space is increased a computed tomogram or MRI should be done for further evaluation of pathology.
+If the values lie in between, a clinical correlation must be sought.If space is increased a computed tomogram or MRI should be done for further evaluation of pathology.

 At C6/7 levels, the normal value is less than 21 mm.

 CT provides greater details of bone destruction and can identify the lesions with fair certainty though MRI does a better job.

 The various normal values for PV space on CT are

 C1: 8.5 mm

 C6/7: 18 mm

 The values for children differ due to the presence of adenoid tissue.
 The values are different for different age groups.